ZacharyPatten/Towel/README.md

  - Zachary Patten
    - sevenix.zp@gmail.com

 Howdy!
-I'm Zachary Patten and Towel has been a 5+ year long project of mine to make the most advanced (and easy-to-use) coding library around.
+I'm Zachary Patten, and Towel has been a 5+ year long project of mine to make the most advanced, easy-to-use coding library around.
 Data structures, mathematics, mearsurements, algorithms, extensions...
 Towel has something for every project out there.
 Currently, I only work on Towel in my free time, but feel free to contact me if you have questions and I will respond when I am able. :)

 ## Mathematics

-The Towel framework has fast generic mathematics functions.
+Towel has fast generic mathematics functions.

 ### Fundamental Operations
 ```csharp